 High-Performance Liquid Chromatography (HPLC)

 HPLC separates a peptide sample into its component molecules based on chemical behavior.
 The resulting chromatogram quantifies the target compound against all other detectable species, producing the purity percentage that appears on the COA.
-Solira's purity threshold is ≥99% HPLC-verified for every lot.
-Lots that fail this threshold are rejected, not relabeled.
+Each lot is independently HPLC-verified, and its measured purity is documented on its Certificate of Analysis.

 Mass Spectrometry (MS)